letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/images.md

 ## Using Publicly Downloadable Images

-If the name of the image to use is not defined in `images`, Disco will see if it can download it.
+If the name of the image to use is not defined in `images`, disco will see if it can download it.

 ```json
 {